 Forum/organisation Meeting dates Key Aspects Design Review Panel February 2019 Presented IAP final design of transport access, facilities and services.
-Design Review Panel supportive of the IAP transport access, facilities and see Suggested to allow sufficient space at the corner of the Pitt Street/Park Stre and movement.
-Sydney Metro was advised to consider all improvements to support metro of the broader City outcome noting that some actions will be the responsibility Journey Planning, Greater Sydney (such as; kerb extension at Park Street, re Traffic and Transport Liaison September 2021 The TTLG supported the IAP, CoS and TfNSW requested for a copy of the fi Group (TTLG) February 2019 The TTLG supported the IAP.
-TfNSW Greater Sydney Division (formerly RMS) City of Sydney Emergency Services Transport operators Presented Pitt Street Station interchange facilities and services design.
-This overview, operations, maintenance and management provisions, network ro actions.
-Sydney Metro / TfNSW working group June 2018 Sydney Metro was requested to investigate potential loading area for Edenb Bathurst Street due to the proposed footpath widening at the corner of Bat Parking' restriction outside Pitt Street frontage of Pitt Street North rather th City of Sydney November 2018 Widening of the footpath on the southern side of Bathurst Street and the no extended along the full block, even if the works are funded or undertaken by Pedestrian modelling should assure that the future street environment will b and comfort, and account for obstructions on the footpath.
-April 2019 Queries raised about allowances for street furniture and clearances, Fruin ar (LoS) comparisons, dynamic modelling software spatial representation.
-June 2019 Sydney Metro has used Transport for London methodology for use LOS is su south of Bathurst Street if litter bin is relocated by City of Sydney.
-20 October 2021 Sydney Metro undertook consultation with Council regarding the final (draft concerns on bollards, potential kerb extension on Park Street.
-Presented IAF facilities and services.
-Discussion around expanding IAP boundary to includ space on Park Street, referral to Greater Sydney Division about reduction of maintenance and management provisions, network role and demand, moda 24 February 2022 Stakeholder workshop with City of Sydney running through Sydney Metro's Sydney Metro provided update on responses to Council IAP comments, and been modified to include George Street, update on reallocation of road space partner, provided overview of Council comments and Sydney Metro response 8 April 2022 Sydney Metro response to Council to close all of their comments.
+Design Review Panel supportive of the IAP transport access, facilities and service arrangements.
+Suggested to allow sufficient space at the corner of the Pitt Street/Park Street intersection for pedestrian storage and movement.
+Sydney Metro was advised to consider all improvements to support metro customer movements are integrated into the broader City outcome noting that some actions will be the responsibility of other agencies such as Customer Journey Planning, Greater Sydney (such as; kerb extension at Park Street, removal of bus lane in Park Street).
+Traffic and Transport Liaison September 2021 The TTLG supported the IAP, CoS and TfNSW requested for a copy of the final IAP.
+Group (TTLG) TfNSW Greater Sydney Division (formerly RMS) City of Sydney Emergency Services Transport operators February 2019 The TTLG supported the IAP.
+Presented Gadigal Station interchange facilities and services design.
+This included the local context, OSD overview, operations, maintenance and management provisions, network role and demand, modal provisions, and actions.
+Sydney Metro / TfNSW working group June 2018 Sydney Metro was requested to investigate potential loading area for Edenburg Hotel along the southern kerb of Bathurst Street due to the proposed footpath widening at the corner of Bathurst Street & Pitt Street.
+Suggested 'No Parking' restriction outside Pitt Street frontage of Gadigal North rather than proposed '5-Minute Parking'.
+City of Sydney November 2018 Widening of the footpath on the southern side of Bathurst Street and the northern side of Park Street should be extended along the full block, even if the works are funded or undertaken by others.
+Pedestrian modelling should assure that the future street environment will be sustainable for pedestrian capacity and comfort, and account for obstructions on the footpath.
+April 2019 Queries raised about allowances for street furniture and clearances, Fruin and Transport for London Level of Service (LoS) comparisons, dynamic modelling software spatial representation.
+June 2019 Sydney Metro has used Transport for London methodology for use LOS is sufficient on eastern side of Gadigal south of Bathurst Street if litter bin is relocated by City of Sydney.
+20 October 2021 Sydney Metro undertook consultation with Council regarding the final (draft) version of the IAP.
+Council has raised concerns on bollards, potential kerb extension on Park Street.
+Presented IAP final design of transport access facilities and services.
+Discussion around expanding IAP boundary to include George Street, reallocation of road space on Park Street, referral to Greater Sydney Division about reduction of speed limit around interchange precinct, maintenance and management provisions, network role and demand, modal provisions, and actions.
+24 February 2022 Stakeholder workshop with City of Sydney running through Sydney Metro's response on Council's comments.
+Sydney Metro provided update on responses to Council IAP comments, and informed Council that IAP boundary has been modified to include George Street, update on reallocation of road space on Park Street and associated deliver partner, provided overview of Council comments and Sydney Metro responses.
+8 April 2022 Sydney Metro response to Council to close all of their comments.